turingschool/backend-curriculum-site/module4/success.md

 *Expected*: Students, as a pair, document the results of their Quantified Self project.

-*Expected*: Students, as a project team, are responsible for passing rubric scores by the end of Personal Project Sprint 2 (Week 5).
+*Expected*: Students, as a project team, are responsible for passing rubric scores by the end of their Capstone Project Sprint 2 (Week 5).

 ### Career Development